RakhithJK/dbeaver-cloudbeaver-wiki/Server-configuration.md

-driversLocation | Optional path for driver jar files productConfiguration | Path to product (web interface) configuration file (json) develMode | When set to true extra debug information is printed in logs and GraphQL console is enabled on server.
+driversLocation | Optional path for driver jar files productConfiguration | Path to product (web interface) configuration file (json) develMode | When set to true extra debug information is printed in logs and GraphQL console is enabled on server. anonymousAccessEnabled | Allows anonymous access.
+Anonymous users work with role 'User'. authenticationEnabled | Enables users authentication.
+If disabled then only anonymous access is allowed. supportsCustomConnections | Allows users to create custom connections to any databases.
+Otherwise only CB administrator can create/edit connections.

 ## Datasources configuration